amoeri/BTI7510-prolog-project/README.md

-# BTI7510-prolog-project
+# Prolog exercise
-Final project for Artificial Intelligence lecture BTI7510 at BFH
+Pproject for Artificial Intelligence lecture BTI7510 at BFH in 2021

 ## Puzzle
 The goal of this project was to solve following puzzle

 ![puzzle](puzzle.png)

-Where it is the agents goal to find the treasure by mobinf from room to room through the doors.
+Where it is the agents goal to find the treasure by moving from room to room through the doors.
 To open the door N the corresponding key N is required.
 Keys can be picked up when the agent is in the same room as the key.

 ## Method